larryTheCoder/SkyWarsForPE/README.md

 - Chest Open Close packet (See Hypixel game behaviour)
 - Time manipulation
 - Game API (Do some cool stuff and controls the arena)
+- Kits implemented (Yeah its not added yeet)
+- Party implementation (oof this one)

 ## Commands
 | Default command | Parameter | Description | Default Permission |